lamsremi/binary_classification/README.md

 ## Introduction

 This module presents 2 different implementations of the same logistic regression model :
-* The first implementation uses scikit-learn framework.
+* The first and main implementation is in pure python using only native python 3.6.4 libraries.
-* The second one is coded from scratch.
+* The second one is based on scikit learn framework.

 The implemented model is a basic logistic regression classifier with the following attributes :
 * Stochastic Gradient Descent solver.